siemen-subbaiah/JS-fundamentals-topics/06.var,let&const/info.md

 - let and const are block scoped (meaning when the program runs let and const declared variables are being stored in a different memory space which is outside of the global scope)

-- Shadowing is a concept of using the same variable names in both inner scope and outer scope.
+- Shadowing is a concept of using the same variable names in both inner scope and outer scope .

 - Illegal Shadowing is trying to shadow a let variable with a var variable